charliereese/terra_boi/README.md

 ## Installation

-C. Add this line to your (Rails) application's Gemfile:
+Add this line to your (Rails) application's Gemfile:

 ```ruby
 gem 'terra_boi'
 ```

-D. And then execute:
+And then execute:

 ```bash
 $ bundle